 He took early retirement from the RAF and became general manager of aviation in the Trafalgar House Group.

-Prior to joining the RAF Colin, a trained chemist who was educated at Bristol Grammar School and Bristol College of Technology, worked in the oil industry.
+Prior to joining the RAF Heal, a trained chemist who was educated at Bristol Grammar School and Bristol College of Technology, worked in the oil industry.

 Both his early careers saw him rise to senior positions rapidly, and after he joined the RAF it was not long before he was made a group captain and then a Royal Air Force station commander.